ngaskill/apioarchitect.wedeploy.io/content/onboarding/five.md

             }
         }

-4. Add the following tasks to your `build.gradle` file:
+4. Then add the following tasks to your `build.gradle` file:

         // Groovy
         task resolve(type: aQute.bnd.gradle.Resolve) {